executable16/Boston-Housing/README.md

-# UDACITY-ML-nanodegree-project-4
+# Boston Housing
-Predicting Boston Housing price
+A Machine Learning Regression model for prediction of Boston Housing Prices built using SVM and later Decision Tree with an accuracy of 80%.